 The first invitation is a guided sensory meditation where I will invite you to connect to nature through your senses.
 The other invitations will be more open ended and you’ll have lots of time to play and explore on your own.
 We will also come together in circle to gather, share, and listen – again, in whichever way resonates with you.
 To integrate and conclude our personal and communal experience, the walk will end with a closing share and listen round, tea and snacks (bring your own).

 Why go on a Nature & Forest Therapy Walk with a guide?

-A gentle and slow guided experience sprinkled with open, sensory invitations to land into your senses and experience the forest; A presence holding you and other participants as we transition from one invitation to the next; An opportunity to come in circle to gather, share our experience, and witness others’ journey; Safety: I am certified in First Aid and always carry a first aid kit and other essential items (for in-person walks); and Timekeeping: You can turn your phone and your watch off and not have to worry!
+A gentle and slow guided experience sprinkled with open, sensory invitations to land into your senses and experience the forest; A presence holding you and other participants as we transition from one invitation to the next; An opportunity to come in circle to gather, share our experience, and witness others’ journey; Safety: Marie is certified in First Aid and always carries a first aid kit and other essential items (for in-person walks); and Timekeeping: You can turn your phone and your watch off and not have to worry!
 Eventbrite listings contain information about how to prepare for in-person and virtual walks.